 Where To Begin?
 Cut down sugar intake.
 Drink good clean water.
 Move in the direction of unprocessed foods.

 What diet and exercise will produce results?
 Don't let the first step become a hurdle.

 back to top of 'Healthy Start'

 Your body needs essential nutrients to function properly.
 These include vitamins, minerals, macronutrients, and water.
 They help us maintain our energy levels, grow, and stay healthy.
 You can get these nutrients from the food you eat or by taking supplements.

 In this article, we'll look closely at essential nutrients and why your body needs them.
 We'll also discuss which foods contain essential nutrients and how to ensure you get enough of them.
 So read on to learn more about essential nutrients and how to make sure you're getting enough of them!

 What are essential nutrients?

-What are essential nutrients?
-Essential nutrients are nutrients that the body needs to function properly.
 There are three main types of essential nutrients: vitamins, minerals, and macronutrients.